fe-data/fe-docs/docs/getting-started/overview.rst

 - Are there different access-rights for some tickets.
 Eg. all tickets are scanned at the main-entrance but some ticket types (fi.
 Backstage) have ‘Backstage’ access and can be scanned at the Backstage-entrance.
 - Design the email the user receives after a successful order (see `example <../usage/events.html#email-tab>`_)?
 - Create a “*Thank you for your purchase*” page (See `thank you example <#thank-you-page>`_ below).
 - Do you need more information from the user during ordering.
 Normally only the name and emailaddress are needed.
-Be very careful adding too many fields as users tend to bailout if they see a huge list of mandatory fields.
+Be very careful adding too many fields, as users tend to bailout if they see a huge list of mandatory fields.
 - Design your eticket.
 Do you need different designs per ticket type?
 - Scanning of the etickets: are multiple entries used and do you want to measure how many pass a specific entry?
 - Do you want to give free tickets to, for example, sponsors?